VCityTeam/UD-Viz/doc/UserDoc/ContributeData.md

 This will bring you back to the first view of the document module (**Document Navigator** and **Document Inspector**).
-You might notice here that your document does not appear in the **Document Navigator** and it's totally normal because it first needs to go through the **validation process** by an administrator.
+You might notice here that your document does not appear immediately in the **Document Navigator**.
+This is totally normal because it first needs to go through the **validation process** by an administrator.